simonjaeger/OfficeDev-HOL/Word-Add-in/README.md

 3. Set **Start Document** to **[New Word Document]**.
 4. Set **Web Project** to your web project; **Word-Add-inWeb**.
    ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Word-Add-in/Images/StartActions.png)
-5. To launch the project, open on the **Debug** tab in the top and click on the **Start Debugging** button.
-You can also click **Start** in your toolbar or use the **F5** keyboard shortcut.
+5. To launch the project, open on the **Debug** tab at the top of Visual Studio 2015 and click on the **Start Debugging** button.
+You can also click **Start** in your toolbar or use the **{F5}** keyboard shortcut.
    ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Word-Add-in/Images/StartProject.png)
-6. Once your Word add-in has launched, you can explore the functionality that comes right of the box with the Visual Studio 2015 template.
+6. Once your Word add-in has launched, you can explore the functionality that comes right out of the box with the Visual Studio 2015 template.
    ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Word-Add-in/Images/LaunchedAddin.png)

 #### Exercise 2.1: Clean up the project ####
 While the default styling that comes along with the Visual Studio 2015 template for Office add-ins does its job - leveraging the features of the Office UI Fabric can be fantastic.
-It's a UI toolit made specifically for building Office and Office 365 experiences, so it will certainly help us here.
+It's a UI toolkit made specifically for building Office and Office 365 experiences, so it will certainly help us out here.

 The Office UI Fabric library comes with everything from styling, components to animations.
 The majority of the library can be references via a CDN.
 The heavier parts needs to be downloaded and added to the project itself.
-We will go through both of these things.
+We will go through both of these approaches.

-Our first task here is to clean up the project.
+Our first task is to clean up the project, and remove the default styling and setup.

-1. Remove the **Content** and **Images** folders from the project.
+1. Remove the **Content** and **Images** folders from the web project.
 You can do this by right-clicking these folders in the **Solution Explorer** and choosing the **Delete** option.
     ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Word-Add-in/Images/DeleteFolders.png)
-2. In your **Solution Explorer**, find the **Home.html** file - which is the startup file for your Word add-in. **Remove** everything inside the **body** tags.
-This should leave you with something like this:
+2. In your **Solution Explorer**, find the **Home.html** file - which is the startup page for your Word add-in. **Remove** everything inside the **body** tags.
+This should leave you with this:
     ```html
     <!DOCTYPE html>
     <html>